Smith Springs Recreation Area to close for winter season

 |Downloads:

-This work, Smith Springs Recreation Area to close for winter season, by Michael Davis, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Smith Springs Recreation Area to close for winter season, by Jeremy Croft, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.